Jargon flashcards

 Growth investing

-In simple terms, an investment style focusing on buying stocks of companies which have the potential to grow their sales or profits much faster than their competitors or the overall market.
+In simple terms, this means that the fund manager or team focuses on buying stocks of companies which have the potential to grow their sales or profits much faster than their competitors or the overall market, regardless of the economic backdrop.

-Bonds issued by a company with a high yield rating set by a credit rating agency.
-This rating suggests that there is some risk of the company not being able to pay back the bond.
-Companies with a high yield rating tend to be smaller, younger, more capital-intensive or companies with a lot of debt.
-To compensate the investor for this extra risk, these bonds tend to have a higher yield than investment grade bonds.
+Bonds issued by companies or governments that are rated “high-yield”, which is determined by one or more credit rating agencies.
+High-yield bonds were historically also referred to as “junk bonds”.
+This rating suggests that there is more risk of the company or government not being able or willing, to pay back the bond than for investment-grade rated bonds.
+To compensate the investor for this extra risk, these bonds tend to have a higher yield than investment-grade bonds.

 Institutional investor